Lithium and its Compounds

 EU Commission Terminates Novel Food Authorisation Procedure for Lithium Orotate Dihydrate (NF/2024/30250)

-The European Commission has terminated the authorisation procedure for lithium orotate dihydrate as a novel food, effectively blocking its addition to the Union list.
-Companies should cease any plans for market entry of this substance in food or supplements, as it remains unauthorised for sale in the EU.
+The European Commission has formally terminated the authorisation procedure for lithium orotate dihydrate as a novel food, effectively blocking its legal entry into the EU market.
+Businesses must ensure this substance is not included in food or dietary supplement formulations as it remains an unauthorised ingredient with no immediate path to compliance.

 ec.europa.euEuropean UnionEuropean Union